Your Guide to Planning, Planting, and Growing Buddleia

 During the plant’s first summer, water weekly or as needed to ensure the roots don’t dry out.
-By the end of the growing season it should be well established.
+By the end of the growing season, your buddleia should be well established and need little attention.

 What to Expect

 Buddleia usually bloom continuously throughout late summer and fall, stopping only with the first frost.
 Removing spent flowers will keep the plant looking neat and encourage additional blossoms.
 To deadhead, cut the stem back to the first set of leaves, several inches below the flower.

 Like lilacs and many other flowering shrubs, buddleia perform best when they are pruned annually.
 The best time to prune most buddleia is in early spring, once you can see green buds on the stems.
 Be patient, as the plants wake up slowly and may not start to leaf out until well into June.